zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-12-06-LCM-Zymo-Trio-WGBS-Library-Prep-Test.md

      2. Add 59 uL beads to the supernatant that was transferred into the new tube
      3. Mix thoroughly by pipetting until homogenous and incubate for 10 minutes at room temperature
      4. Place the tube on a magnetic stand for 3 minutes, or until the supernatant is clear.
+     5. Carefully remove the supernatant without disturbing the magnetized bead pellet.
-     5. Without removing from the magnetic stand, add 200 μL of **DNA Wash Buffer** to the tube, incubate for at least 30 seconds, and then remove the supernatant completely without disturbing the magnetized bead pellet. _**Repeat this wash step**_ for two washes total.
+     6. Without removing from the magnetic stand, add 200 μL of **DNA Wash Buffer** to the tube, incubate for at least 30 seconds, and then remove the supernatant completely without disturbing the magnetized bead pellet. _**Repeat this wash step**_ for two washes total.
-     6. Remove the tube from the magnetic stand and centrifuge very briefly.
+     7. Remove the tube from the magnetic stand and centrifuge very briefly.
 Then return the tube to the magnetic stand, wait for the beads to pellet, and remove any residual **DNA Wash Buffer** with a 10 μL pipette tip.
-     7. Dry on magnetic stand for 2-3 minutes with cap open, do not over-dry beads
+     8. Dry on magnetic stand for 2-3 minutes with cap open, do not over-dry beads
-     8. Elute in 50 uL DNA EB.
+     9. Elute in 50 uL DNA EB.
 Fully resuspend beads and incubate for 5 minutes at room temperature.
-     9. Place the tube back on the magnetic stand for 2 minutes or until the supernatant is clear.
+     10. Place the tube back on the magnetic stand for 2 minutes or until the supernatant is clear.
-     10. Transfer the indicated volume of eluate to a new tube.
+     11. Transfer the indicated volume of eluate to a new tube.
 Discard the beads.
- 4. Deplete small fragments with another volume of beads
+ 1. Deplete small fragments with another volume of beads
      1.  **0.76X ratio** = 0.76 * 46 uL = 35 uL beads
          1.  honestly unclear if this should be *50 uL or *46 uL (38 uL beads vs 35 uL beads)
      2. Mix thoroughly by pipetting until homogenous and incubate for 10 minutes at room temperature
-     4. Place the tube on a magnetic stand for 3 minutes, or until the supernatant is clear.
+     3. Place the tube on a magnetic stand for 3 minutes, or until the supernatant is clear.
+     4. Carefully remove the supernatant without disturbing the magnetized bead pellet.
      5. Without removing from the magnetic stand, add 200 μL of **DNA Wash Buffer** to the tube, incubate for at least 30 seconds, and then remove the supernatant completely without disturbing the magnetized bead pellet. _**Repeat this wash step**_ for two washes total.
      6. Remove the tube from the magnetic stand and centrifuge very briefly.
 Then return the tube to the magnetic stand, wait for the beads to pellet, and remove any residual **DNA Wash Buffer** with a 10 μL pipette tip.
      7. Dry on magnetic stand for 2-3 minutes with cap open, do not over-dry beads
      8. Elute in **15 uL DNA EB**.
 Fully resuspend beads and incubate for 5 minutes at room temperature.
      9. Place the tube back on the magnetic stand for 2 minutes or until the supernatant is clear.
      10. Transfer the indicated volume of eluate to a new tube.
 Discard the beads.
- 5. Honestly I feel that the second and third steps can be combined?
+ 2. Honestly I feel that the second and third steps can be combined?
 This is how KAPA and other bead clean up protocols do it.

 BUT!
 This was successful.
 Concentration low.
 But library looking much better: